‘Days Of Our Lives’ Weekly Spoilers: Big Returns Shake Up Salem

-Days of Our Lives spoilers for the week ahead reveal that some crazy drama is in store for some fan favorite characters.
+Days of Our Lives spoilers for the week ahead reveal that some crazy drama is in store for some fan-favorite characters.

 According to a recent report by Soap Hub, the brand new Days of Our Lives weekly preview has been released, and it teases three big returns to Salem.

 Fans will see Valerie Grant (Vanessa Williams) head back to town to spend some time with her boyfriend, Mayor Abe Carver (James Reynolds).
-The couple have been separated by many miles following Valerie taking a job in Washington D.C.
+The couple have been separated by many miles after Valerie took a job in Washington, D.C.

 The couple have been having a long distance relationship for months.
 However, it seems that things could come to a boil between them when Valerie sees how close Abe has become with his assistant, Sheila.

-Meanwhile, Nicole Walker (Arianne Zucker) will created a ton of drama with her shocking return.
+Meanwhile, Nicole Walker (Arianne Zucker) will create a ton of drama with her shocking return.
 Fans watched last week as Eric Brady (Greg Vaughan) finally came clean to Sarah Horton (Lindsey Godfrey) about his true feelings for her.

 Eric told Sarah that he was in love with her, but had been keeping the feelings hidden as to not hurt her fiance, and his brother, Rex Brady (Kyle Lowder).
-However, the pair had decided to go tell Rex their news together when they found Nicole waiting for them in their apartment.
+However, the pair decided to go tell Rex their news together when they found Nicole waiting for them in their apartment.

-Days of Our Lives watchers saw Eric in complete shock upon seeing Nicole, but he won’t be the only one who is stunned.
+Days of Our Lives viewers saw Eric in complete shock upon seeing Nicole, but he won’t be the only one who is stunned.
 It seems that Eric’s love for Nicole trumps everything, which will leave Sarah without the man she’s grown to love.

 In the preview, Sarah is seen having a fit, and even throwing things after finding out that Nicole is back home with Eric.